In Hand Therapy Course-IHTC

 For those who have the opportunity to benefit from Jean Luc’s personal instruction, the IHTC is the absolute best complement.
 Muscles and bone actively remodel in response to change in exercise.
 Adaptation is necessary practically on a daily basis.
 Training formulas are generalities.
 A horse is an individual entity.
 Success relies on the rider’s ability to analyze the horse’s difficulties, which demands sound and updated understanding of the equine biological mechanism.

-The IHTC is a twelve month package program.
+The IHTC is a 12 package program.
 In fact, a thirteenth package is added as a gift.
 At the end of the course, one receives a certificate of completion.
 The certificat of completion attests that you have completed the course and therefore posses advanced knowledge.
 The certificat does not certify you as a JLC instructor.
 Such certification is the subject of a more advanced program that we are currently creating.
 The IHTC provides the knowledge to became later a JLC instructor.
+(13 courses approximately 4 to 8 weeks between each mailout)

-The course can be purchased in one single payment of $2800.00, which is the most economical approach.
+The DVD mail order course can be purchased in one single payment of $3100.00, which is the most economical approach.

 The Work In Hand